Human-Equivalent Hours for Autonomous Coding Agent Productivity¶

 - High-context maintenance on familiar codebases.
 A randomized controlled trial of experienced open-source developers measured a 19% slowdown with AI tools while developers still reported a 20% speedup — a 39-point perception gap (METR, 2025-07-10).
 Cognition's model is calibrated against user reports and its corrected estimates still sit 1.4× below those reports (Cognition, 2026-06-04) — consistent with self-report inflation, not independent of it.
 Pair with an observed downstream signal; the productivity-experience paradox is the warning that perception and reality diverge here.

 - Task selection bias inflates apparent value.
-Agents get assigned the tasks they are best at; the reference human is then estimated for tasks pre-selected to favour the agent.
-Compare baselines on stratified task mixes, not aggregate session counts.
+Agents get the tasks they are best at; the reference human is then estimated for tasks pre-selected to favor the agent.
+Compare baselines on stratified task mixes, not aggregate counts.

 - Small-team noise floor.
 At r_log = 0.74, ~50% of per-session estimates fall within a factor of 2.
 A 10-session month sits inside that band; reading a 30% month-over-month change as signal is reading noise.

 - Greenfield work has no stable reference.
 "How long would a human have taken?" assumes a stable counterfactual.
-For novel problems where no comparable human baseline exists, the denominator is fabricated and the resulting hours figure is no more grounded than an opinion.
+For novel problems with no comparable human baseline, the denominator is fabricated and the hours figure is no more grounded than an opinion.

 Example¶

-A platform team runs Devin and Claude Code across two months.
-They want to defend (or cancel) the $1,500/seat agentic-coding budget Uber-style caps would impose.
+A platform team runs Devin and Claude Code across two months, defending (or cancelling) a $1,500/seat agentic-coding budget.

 Before — counting completions: